HomeCustomersFair Dealing

 Creating positive customer experiences

-Our Group Customer Advocacy team, which reports to the Group CEO, is responsible to drive customer-centricity across the organisation, through the monitoring of key performance indicators and metrics relating to customer experience at both the strategic and operational levels.
-Regular updates are presented to the Group CEO, country CEOs, senior management as well as relevant committees such as the Fair Dealing Guidelines Committee, the Operational Risk Management Committee and the Board Risk Management Committee.
-These updates relate to customers’ Net Promoter Scores (NPS) for Group Retail, Group Wholesale Banking and Global Markets, Contact Centre and our branches, as well as customer complaint indicators and end-to-end service measures.
+Our Group Customer Advocacy team, which reports to the Group CEO, is responsible to drive customer-centricity across the organisation, through the monitoring of key performance indicators and customer experience metrics at both the strategic and operational levels.
+Regular updates on customer satisfaction, feedback and complaint trends as well as service performances across our businesses and channels are regularly shared with senior management committees - FDCs, Operational Risk Management Committee, Culture and Conduct Committee and the Board Risk Management Committee.

 Related